Poison the Well (band): Hiatus, external projects and reissues (2010–2012)

 On July 14, 2010, after eight months of inactivity, Poison the Well released a press statement announcing a hiatus to "explore other interests."
-Since then, drummer Chris Hornbrook has been doing session work as well as drumming for Los Angeles-based electronic dance music band Big Black Delta, New Jersey post-hardcore band, Senses Fail and for the solo project of Dillinger Escape Plan vocalist Greg Puciato.
-Ryan Primack has still been involved with music, working with his former bandmate Derek Miller's band, Sleigh Bells, as their production manager and second live guitar player.
+Since then, drummer Chris Hornbrook undertook session work as well as drumming for Los Angeles-based electronic dance music band Big Black Delta, New Jersey post-hardcore band, Senses Fail and for the solo project of Dillinger Escape Plan vocalist Greg Puciato.
+Ryan Primack remained involved with music, working with his former bandmate Derek Miller's band Sleigh Bells as both their production manager and second live guitar player.

-Reunion shows (2015, 2016, 2020, 2021)
+Reunion shows (2015–2023)

 In May 2015, Poison the Well reformed for two reunion shows: a warm-up headlining show on May 15 at the Music Hall of Williamsburg in Brooklyn, New York, and a performance at the Skate and Surf festival on May 17 in Asbury Park, New Jersey.
 Beginning with these shows, the band performed with Primack on lead guitar, Hornbrook on drums, Moreira on vocals and Grace on bass; the same core members that had participated in the band prior to their hiatus, with the exception of rhythm guitarist Clifford.
 The 2015 shows featured rhythm guitar player Ariel Arro, formerly of the Florida hardcore band Glasseater.

 In 2016, Poison the Well regrouped for a total of eleven shows, performed between June and August.

 Poison the Well was scheduled to perform at the Psycho Las Vegas festival in Las Vegas, Nevada in August 2020 and at Furnace Fest in Birmingham, Alabama in September 2020, but due to the COVID-19 pandemic, both events were postponed.
-The band was quickly re-scheduled to appear at the 2021 edition of Psycho Las Vegas, due to take place between August 20–22, 2021 and at the 2021 edition of Furnace Fest, due to take place between September 24–26, 2021.
+The band was quickly rescheduled to appear at the 2021 edition of Psycho Las Vegas, due to take place between August 20–22, 2021 and at the 2021 edition of Furnace Fest, due to take place between September 24–26, 2021.

+Upcoming sixth studio album (2024–present)

+In August 2024, Poison the Well announced in a note included in a recently released vinyl box set of all their albums that they have begun working on their first studio album in fifteen years.
+They released the first single from it, "Trembling Level", in January 2025.

+Musical style

+Ryan Downy of AllMusic assessed: "The band favored a style of metalcore that evoked the guitar histrionics of Slayer and the brutal stomp of Hatebreed, while also balancing the proceedings with doses of warmth and melody."
+He described the sound as "restless," characterized by the use of dynamics.
+Music critic Jim DeRogatis described the band's sound as "light and dark [and] heavy but melodic," as well as "a dramatic study in contrasts."